As Time Goes By (The Carpenters album): Background

 Additional tracks are also taken from TV Specials: "Carpenters/Como Medley" is taken from the Perry Como's 1974 Christmas Special and "And When He Smiles" is taken from BBC's In Concert TV Series.

-The compilation includes the previously unreleased songs "The Rainbow Connection" (originally from the Made in America sessions) and "Leave Yesterday Behind" (a ballad that was recorded for a TV movie of the same name), and the Carpenters' versions of "California Dreamin" and "Nowhere Man" from the original demos that got them their first record deal.
+The album includes the previously unreleased songs "The Rainbow Connection" (originally from the Made in America sessions) and "Leave Yesterday Behind" (a ballad that was recorded for a TV movie of the same name), and the Carpenters' versions of "California Dreamin" and "Nowhere Man" from the original demos that got them their first record deal.

-Due to the fact that original tapes of severals songs were low quality Richard Carpenter re-recorded several parts of the songs specifically for this compilation.
+Due to the fact that some tracks had lost multi-track masters and were sourced from mono 1/2-inch audio tape, or mono TV videotape masters, Richard Carpenter re-recorded several parts of the songs specifically for this album.
+For songs that still had the original multi-track tapes, but had appeared on TV in mono, he remixed them in stereo from the multi-tracks.

 Release

 The album was first released in Japan on August 1, 2001.